cabotapp/docker-cabot/README.md

 This will create all the deployments and services you need including the database.
 It create's an ingress with SSL enabled using [https://github.com/jetstack/cert-manager](cert-manager) - you may wish to change the ingress or change the `web-service` to be a loadbalancer or node port

+## Using Helm

+Cabot can now be installed using [Helm](https://github.com/kubernetes/helm).

+Simply clone the repository and run

+`helm install charts/cabot --set ingress.hostname=cabot.example.com`

 # Using docker-compose

 You can set up a complete cabot stack easily using docker-compose.